Kapcode/OpenMacropadServer/README.md

 *   **Save on Close**: The application will prompt you to save any unsaved changes before closing a tab or exiting the application.
 *   **Batch Deletion**: Easily select and delete multiple macros at once.
 *   **Always-On Macro Triggers**: Activate macros with a global hotkey, even when the application is not in focus.
 The trigger can be a single key or a combination of keys (e.g., Ctrl+Alt+T).
+*   **Client-Side Macro Execution**: Clients (like the Android application) can request to run macros by name.
+The server will only execute the macro if it is currently "active" (toggled on) and the client is in the macro's `allowed_clients` list.
 *   **Modular Macros**: Create complex workflows by having one macro execute another using the "Run Macro" event type.
 *   **Playback Control**: Fine-tune macro execution speed with the "Set Auto Wait" event.
+*   **Advanced Recording**: A comprehensive dialog allows you to define what to record (keys, mouse, etc.) and set a variety of end-recording triggers, including a specific key combination.
 *   **Dynamic Font Sizing**: The text on macro items will dynamically resize to ensure all information is visible, even for long key combinations.
 *   **Intuitive Drag-and-Drop**: Reorder macro events with a clear, visual drag-and-drop interface, complete with a highlighted drop zone and a ghost image of the item being dragged.
+*   **Inspector Panel**: A powerful debugging tool that displays the live position of the mouse, the color of the pixel under the cursor (in ARGB and Hex), and a mini-screenshot of the cursor's location.
+It can be frozen with a global hotkey for detailed inspection.

 ## UI Structure